 Storage is pending receipt by the department and is not intended as short nor long term storage.
 In the event a delivery problem arises the department must contact Central Receiving as soon as the storage needs are known.

 All equipment being returned to the vendor for replacement or repair should be shipped through Central Receiving to ensure accountability of inventoried equipment (any item with a property decal.)

-Departments may deliver equipment to Central Receiving, request a Central Receiving pickup, or in the case of large items submit an ETS request to Physical Plant for pickup/delivery of the equipment.
+Departments may deliver equipment to Central Receiving, or submit a work request to SEAL for pickup/delivery of the item to Central Receiving.

 For an asset, any item with a property decal, Departments are responsible for completing a Property Control “Acquisition/Transfer of Equipment” form (available at Forms) prior to pickup of equipment.
 The Delivery Driver will ensure a properly completed and signed form accompanies the equipment prior to pick up.

 For shipments that require freight line haulage a Receiving Clerk will make arrangements for pickup by common carrier.
 All such shipments must be picked up by the carrier from Central Receiving.

 For shipments where payment is the vendor’s responsibility the vendor will designate a carrier and provide a bill of laden prior to shipment date via fax or internet.